keleshev/keleshev.com/interpretations-of-fold.md

 ```

 The `init` parameter is a value (takes no parameters).
-While `f` takes two parameters: an element of a list
+While `f` takes two parameters: an element of the list
-and the result of applying the fold to a tail of a list.
+and the result of applying the fold to the tail of the list.

 The correspondence between the two parameters of fold
 and the two list constructors is clear when